About Roma Races

 The Roma Picnic Race Club holds the annual prestigious Roma Picnic Races.
-(March 14 and 15, 2014) Often dressed to the nines in the latest season’s race fashions, the crowds come to experience the transformation from an outback town into country sophistication steeped with time-honoured tradition.
+(March14) Often dressed to the nines in the latest season’s race fashions, the crowds come to experience the transformation from an outback town into country sophistication steeped with time-honoured tradition.

 An Annual Black Tie Ball is held on the night before the race meet to kick-start the weekend.

-The Roma Turf Club holds eight races a year with the “Roma Cup” being the most dynamic event on south-west Queensland’s social calendar.
+The Roma Turf Club holds eight races a year with the “Roma Cup Race Carnival” being the most dynamic event on south-west Queensland’s social calendar.

-The Cup is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
+The Carnival is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
 Just don’t forget your swag!